-Deep learning, or deep neural network, is quite a hot topic today which is not surprising at all.
+Deep learning, or deep neural network, is quite a hot topic today, which is unsurprising.
 Much of the AI technology around us today is driven by deep learning.
 Over and over we see how AI and deep learning are thrown around interchangeably like they are the same thing, which can cause confusion of what is what.
 Deep learning is a subfield of machine learning as shown in the image below.
-It is inspired by the function of the brain even though it’s still like a four year old kid rather than an adult.
+It is inspired by the function of the brain even though it’s still like a four-year-old kid rather than an adult.

-Many of the tech giants use deep learning in their products, such as self driving cars, chatbobs, translating text between languages or detecting cancer in an MRI picture to name a few.
-These are typical examples where deep learning shines.
+Many of the tech giants use deep learning in their products, such as self-driving cars, chatbots, translating text between languages or detecting cancer in an MRI picture to name a few.
+These are typical examples of where deep learning shines.

-When translating a text, a special type of neural network, LSTM (Long short-term memory), can learn long term dependencies.
+When translating a text, a special type of neural network, LSTM (Long short-term memory), can learn long-term dependencies.
 When the text is about a female the LSTM will memorize that and utilize it later in the text by predicting she instead of he.
-The difference in accuracy between deep learning and traditional machine learning is however, often quite small (around 1%) in some of the examples mentioned above.
+However, the difference in accuracy between deep learning and traditional machine learning is often quite small (around 1%) in some of the examples mentioned above.

 There has been much research regarding the difference between deep learning and traditional machine learning algorithms like XGBoost, Support Vector Machine, Random Forest and Cubist to name a few.
-The result is that there is no free lunch, i.e. there is no single algorithm that is always the best.
+The result is that there is no free lunch, i.e., no single algorithm is always the best.
 Their performance differs when dealing with different problems.
-However, there are few algorithms that tend to beat others in many different problems, such as XGBoost, which is one of the algorithms that is often hard to beat.
+However, there are a few algorithms that tend to beat others in many different problems, such as XGBoost, which is one of the algorithms that are often hard to beat.